AlaaAbusafia/HTML-Sass-SinglePage/README.md

-        ├── footer            // style for the footer section ├── gallery          // style for the gallery sections ├── cards            // style for cards section
+        ├── footer            // style for the footer section ├── gallery          // style for the gallery sections ├── cards            // style for cards section ├── categories       // style the categories section ├── navbar            // Adding special effect style for the navbar when it respond to mobile

     └── pages
         ├── home            // style for the main page